Military Divorce Lawyers in Northern Virginia

 Special Considerations in Military Divorces

-When members of the military go through a divorce or face other family law issues, they — and their families — have unique needs that civilians do not face.
+When members of the military go through a divorce or face other family law issues, they — and their families — have unique needs that civilians do not face (ex. splitting military retirement).
 We understand that the missions of military service members carry stresses and challenges unknown to most of civilian society.

 From our offices in northern Virginia, the family law attorneys at Hale Ball frequently represent military members of all branches of the Armed Forces ranging in rank from General to enlisted and we also represent military spouses in divorce proceedings.
 We have a significant understanding of how to best structure agreements and orders in military divorces and family disputes, and we are proud to count former military members among the law firm’s team of lawyers, including a retired Judge Advocate General (JAG).